swarajdalmia/ML-Notes/notes/RNN.md

 In a one-to-one architecture, a single input is mapped to a single output(through the hidden layer), and the output from the time step t is fed as an input to the next time step.

+For instance, for a text generation task, we take the output generated from a current time step and feed it as the input to the next time step to generate the next word.
+This architecture is also widely used in stock market predictions.

+## One-many Architecture

+In a one-to-many architecture, a single input is mapped to multiple hidden states and multiple output values, which means RNN takes a single input and maps it to an output sequence.
+Although we have a single input value, we share the hidden states across time steps to predict the output.

+One such application of this architecture is image caption generation.
+We pass a single image as an input, and the output is the sequence of words constituting a caption of the image.

+## Many-one Architecture

+A many-to-one architecture, as the name suggests, takes a sequence of input and maps it to a single output value(via hidden layers that pass info to the other).
+One such popular example of a many-to-one architecture is sentiment classification.

+## Many-mnay Arcitecture

+In many-to-many architectures, we map a sequence of input of arbitrary length to a sequence of output of arbitrary length.
+This architecture has been used in various applications.
+Some of the popular applications of many-to-many architectures include language translation, conversational bots, and audio generation.